Punjabi Wedding Traditions and Customs

 Sehrabandi: his relatives bless his sehra or turban.

-The groom’s bhabi lines his eyes with surma (kohl).
+The groom’s bhabi lines his eyes with Surma (kohl).
 After this, the groom’s sisters and cousins feed and decorate his mare. varna, a ceremony that is supposed to ward off the evil eye.
 The cash is given away to the poor.

 (means “Introductions”) The Ardas is performed by the priest (Giani) followed by the formal introductions of the main male players in the families.
-The example is both eldest Chachas (father’s younger brother) will come together and exchange garlands of flowers and money.
+The example both eldest Chachas (father’s younger brother) will come together and exchange garlands of flowers and money.
 After or during the wedding, ladies will do the same thing, but a much smaller affair.

 The bride’s father puts a ring on the boy’s finger and then he gives his daughter to the boy.

 Depending on a Hindu Punjabi Wedding or Sikh Wedding, the Bride and Groom will walk in tow around the Guru Granth Sahib four times at the set intervals, if Sikh and if Hindu around the Agni, (sacred fire seven times).

 This is when the girl’s young relatives grab the groom’s untended shoes and hide them away to be returned after the ceremony for a fee which is Kalecharis of gold for the bride’s sisters and silver for her cousins.
 This joyful custom is called juta chhupai.